 BART is also moving forward with plans to replace power substations.
 The substation replacement project is now underway at the San Leandro Station.
 Two new substations are being designed for installation in downtown San Francisco to support capacity expansion that will come with new train cars and implementation of a new train control system.
 These improvements will help BART reach its goal to increase peak capacity by 30% through the Transbay Tube.

-\$84.3 million dollars has been invested in RR power-infrastructure projects through March 2019 with a total investment objective of \$120.6 million by June 2020.
-Much of our cable replacement work is done during the overnight hours when BART isn't in service.
-The work shown here happened between the Lake Merritt and Fruitvale stations in Oakland.
+\$84.4 million dollars has been invested in RR power-infrastructure projects through March 2019 with a total investment objective of \$120.6 million by June 2020.